sgioldasis/bigdata-course-labs/coursework/Coursework.md

 Let’s describe briefly the dataset that we are going to use: **it consists of three tables coming from the database of a shop, with products, sales and sellers.**

-Data is available in Parquet files that you need to download.
-In your terminal type the following:
+Data is available as a `zip` file that you can download from [here](https://athens-college.s3.us-east-2.amazonaws.com/coursework_data.zip) and save in your `/home/savas/data/coursework/` folder.
+Alternatively, you can download the zip file by typing the following in your terminal:

 ```
 cd /home/savas/data/coursework/